 THEN: Scripting Aloud ran as a seasonal monthly community event 2005–2007.

-- Development: Participating writers hear their scripts read aloud by professional actors to discover what works, and what doesn’t — lifting the text off the page with tone, resonance, and emotion, to provide a better understanding of how a piece lands, and to discover deeper levels of subtext.
+- Development: Participating writers hear their scripts read aloud by trained performers to discover what works, and what doesn’t — lifting the text off the page with tone, resonance, and emotion, to provide a better understanding of how a piece lands, and to discover deeper levels of subtext.
 Participating performers hone their script analysis and cold reading skills in a live audience environment, and showcase their talent to industry attendees.

 - Talkbacks: Participating writers and producers gauge live audience reaction and obtain feedback in moderated Q&A sessions following the readings.